 Growing up my mom often made chili.
 Her recipe included tomatoes, onions, ground beef, mushrooms, green pepper, kidney beans and lots of chili powder.
 I often make it the same way, but today I wanted to share a slight variation on the recipe.
 I thought why not step out and try something a bit different.

-Another yummy chili recipe to try: Taco Chili.
+Another yummy chili recipe to try: Pumpkin Chili and Taco Chili.

 This post contains affiliate links.